manuel-sandoval-arroyo/markdown-formatter/README.md

 ## Overview

 The `MarkdownFormatter` is a Java program that reads a markdown file, formats it by adding newlines around LaTeX math expressions enclosed in double dollar signs (`$$`), and writes the formatted content to a new file.
+Useful to enhance compatibility between markdown editors with inline math blocks such as Obsidian.

 ## Features